Young Adult Fantasy

 She is especially open to speaking engagements, particularly opportunities to encourage children and young readers to write, read widely, and discover the power of story for themselves.

-Tara, the Hill of the High Kings of Irelandr
+Tara, the Hill of the High Kings of Ireland

 Get In Touch